sspanak/tt9/docs/user-manual.md

 _The actual menu names may vary depending on your phone, Android version and language._

+### Language Options

+#### Loading a Dictionary
+After enabling one or more new languages, you must load the respective dictionaries for Predictive Mode.
+Once a dictionary is loaded, it will stay there until you use one of the "delete" options.
+This means you can enable and disable languages without reloading their dictionaries every time.
+Just do it once, only the first time.

+It also means that if you need to start using language X, you can safely disable all other languages, load only dictionary X (and save time!), then re-enable all languages you used before.

+Have in mind reloading a dictionary will reset the suggestion popularity to the factory defaults.
+However, there should be nothing to worry about.
+For the most part, you will see little to no difference in the suggestion order, unless you oftenly use uncommon words.

+#### Automatic Dictionary Loading

+If you skip or forget to load a dictionary from the Settings screen, it will happen automatically later, when you go to an application where you can type, and switch to Predictive Mode.
+You will be prompted to wait until it completes and after that, you can start typing right away.

+If you delete one or more dictionaries, they will NOT reload automatically.
+You will have to do so manually.
+Only dictionaries for newly enabled languages will load automatically.

+#### Deleting a Dictionary
+If you have stopped using languages X or Y, you could disable them and also use "Delete Unselected", to free some storage space.

+To delete everything, regardless of the selection, use "Delete All".

+In all cases, your custom added words will be preserved and restored once you reload the respective dictionary.

+#### Added Words
+The "Export" option allows you to export all added words, for all languages, including any added emoji, to a CSV file.
+Then, you can use the CSV file to make Traditional T9 better!
+Go to Github and share the words in a [new issue](https://github.com/sspanak/tt9/issues) or [pull request](https://github.com/sspanak/tt9/issues).
+After being reviewed and approved, they will be included in the next version.

+Using "Delete", you can search for and delete misspelled words or others that you don't want in the dictionary.

 ### Compatibility Options & Troubleshooting
 For a number of applications or devices, it is possible to enable special options, which will make Traditional T9 work better with them.
 You can find them in: Settings → Initial Setup, under the Compatibility section.